WolfeTyler/DeepLearning-Keras-Drone-Follow-Me-Project/writeup.md

 ![alt_text][image1]

 ### Performance Results

 ![alt_text][image3]

 ![alt_text][image2]

+### Future Enhancements

-The model could be improved with additional training data both following the hero in dense crowded areas, and also in larger patrol paths with the hero appearing less frequently.
+The model could be improved with additional training data both following the hero in dense crowded areas that are challenging, and also in larger patrol paths with the hero appearing less frequently in order to train against false positives.

 Tracking a dog or car could also be completed by the model but the training would need to include other animals/vehicles in an alternate environment and with different patrol patterns.